 During the year, the principal activities of entities within the AMF were to support Australian children and youth who are at risk of abuse or neglect, or who are disadvantaged in terms of housing, medical care or education.
 Also to assist remote and disadvantaged communities in impoverished South East Asian and South Pacific countries to facilitate microfinance benefits to assist the poor to generate income.
-AMF does this in conjunction with Barnardos Australia and Asian Confederation of Credit Unions (ACCU).
+AMF does this in conjunction with Barnardos Australia and the Asian Confederation of Credit Unions (ACCU).

-During 2022 AMF has been making donations and grants from donations received from its Flood appeal to those in need, being charities, not-for profit organisations and community organisations.
+During the 2023 financial year, AMF has been making donations and grants from donations received from its Flood appeal to those in need, being charities, not-for profit organisations and community organisations.
 A List of those organisations is shown at the end of this report.

-There have been no significant changes in the nature of these activities during the year, however these activities have been impacted by the Covid-19 pandemic and current lockdown restrictions.
+There have been no significant changes in the nature of these activities during the year.